Eximee Dashboard

 * Integration with Active Directory or LDAP for authentication and authorization.

-* Mapping of business roles (e.g. Advisor, Analyst, Manager).
+* Mapping of business roles (e.g., Advisor, Analyst, Manager).

-* Support for domain permissions within micro-applications.
+* Support for domain permissions within microapplications.

 * Support for regionalization and competency assignment.

-### **Work context handling**
+### **Work context management**

 ### **Additional functionality**